Mine & Mint Proof-of-Work Tokens on Avalanche

 You have no privacy: Blockchains are open public ledgers anyone can inspect upon gaining knowledge of your address.
 Do not share it, avoid KYC and try to pay fees with AVAX which have been sanitized.

-If you want to further improve your privacy, setup your own Avalanche validator and then connect your Metamask wallet to it.
+If you want to further improve your privacy, setup your own Avalanche validator and then connect your wallet directly to it.
 Try to route your transactions through a proxy node, instead of broadcasting the validator’s presence to the entire world.

 You can also download this web user interface (see the footer) and run it locally, so your IP address does not get tracked by any infrastructure provider we use to deliver it to your browser; or you can simply use a VPN.